Description

 OpenCVE Recommended Actions

-• Apply the upstream kernel patch that removes the MHI auto_queue feature for IPCR DL channels to eliminate the race condition.
+• Apply the upstream kernel patch that removes the MHI auto_queue feature for IPCR DL channels, eliminating the race condition.

-• If the patch cannot be applied immediately, configure the system to disable the auto_queue flag in controller drivers and modify the QRTR driver to manually pre‑allocate and recycle RX buffers during probe and callback.
+• If the patch cannot be applied immediately, reconfigure the controller drivers to disable the auto_queue flag and modify the QRTR driver so that it pre‑allocates and recycles RX buffers locally during probe and in dl_callback.

-• Restart the system after applying these changes to ensure the updated configuration takes effect and prevents the race during boot.
+• Restart the system after applying any configuration changes to ensure the updated code takes effect and prevents the race during boot.

 Tracking